jbutcher21/aiclass/docs/mapping_instructions.md

 - Do **not** force ISO date completeness; preserve partials if the spec permits.
 - Do not proceed to the next step until the user approves the batch (and if the linter is run, it must return success).
 - Never use `TRUSTED_ID` unless the user explicitly requests it.
+- **Never browse the internet** for alternate specs or examples; the provided spec is the only source of truth.